 H. Remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history.

-I. Consensual sexual relationships where such relationship leads to favoritism of a student or subordinate employee with whom the teacher or superior is sexually involved and where such favoritism adversely affects other students and/or employees.
+I. Consensual sexual relationships where such relationship leads to favoritism of a subordinate employee with whom the superior is sexually involved and where such favoritism adversely affects other employees or otherwise creates a hostile work environment.

+J. Inappropriate boundary invasions by a District employee or other adult member of the District community into a student's personal space and personal life (see AP 1362).

 Not all behavior with sexual connotations constitutes unlawful sexual harassment.
 Conduct must be sufficiently severe, pervasive, and persistent such that it adversely affects an individual's employment or education, or such that it creates a hostile or abusive employment or educational environment.

-NOTE: Any teacher, administrator, coach, or other school authority who engages in sexual conduct with a student may also be guilty of the criminal charge of "sexual battery".
-The issue of consent is irrelevant in regard to such criminal charge.
+NOTE: Any teacher, administrator, coach, or other school authority member of the District community who engages in sexual conduct with a student may also be guilty of a crime.

 Race/Color Harassment